skatkov/stoic/README.md

 This was primary written to be used on Linux, but should work OSX as well.

 Windows is not supported, I haven't touched it for ages.

+## Contributions
+This project is my little playground to learn golang.
+It would be awesome to learn about any improvements that are appropriate for this codebase.

+Everyone is welcome to contribute.